Gary Mendez - A Million Little Things

 Allison Argent - Teen Wolf

-It seemed like something was off with Allison long before she died, on a season that threatened to kill off one of the main characters.
+Allison returned from the dead in Teen Wolf: The Movie, but that doesn't eliminate how we felt about her death when it occurred.
+Back then, it seemed like something was off with Allison long before she died in a season that threatened to kill off one of the main characters.
 Nobody expected it to be Allison or Scott.
 They're going to find their way back to each other!
-Well, in her final moments, as she lay dying in his arms, she did tell Scott he was the only guy she every truly loved.
+Well, in her final moments, as she lay dying in his arms, she did tell Scott he was the only guy she ever truly loved.
 Another truly shocking moment.
-The tighter lid the keep on the story, the more emotional the loss.
+The tighter lid they keep on the story, the more emotional the loss.

 George O-Malley - Grey's Anatomy